NEW: Lawyer: Testimony about the killings of dozens of teenagers "will be toughest day"

 Experts have given different opinions about Breivik’s sanity, which will be a factor in determining what punishment he receives if convicted.
 Sentencing options could include imprisonment or confining him to a mental facility.
 Norway does not have the death penalty.

 His testimony is not being broadcast due to a court ruling.

-Most of the victims' relatives did not want Breivik's remarks televised, and presiding Judge Wenche Elizabeth Arntzen rejected Breivik's claim that airing it was a human right.
+Most of the relatives of the victims did not want Breivik’s remarks televised, and presiding Judge Wenche Elizabeth Arntzen rejected Breivik’s claim that airing it was a human right.

 Court papers indicated the five judges hearing the case did not want the trial to become a platform for Breivik to air his political views, or for them to distract from the legal issues involved.

 Breivik says his rampage was meant to save Norway from being taken over by multicultural forces and to prevent ethnic cleansing of Norwegians.
 In a 1,500-page manifesto attributed to him, Breivik railed against Muslim immigration and European liberalism – including the ruling Labour Party, which he said was allowing the “Islamification of Europe.”

 In a 1,500-page manifesto attributed to him, Breivik railed against Muslim immigration and European liberalism – including the ruling Labour Party, which he said was allowing the “Islamification of Europe.”